shane0/photography/shane_null/max/index.md

 # max my son

-- he's going to berklee # max my son school of music currently
+- max is going to berklee school of music